 For myself - this is one of the toughest movies for me to watch.
 I don't think I even need five fingers to count how many times I've seen it.
 And even then, I've only made it through the extensively brutal rape sequences once.
 I just can't.
-I saw this film for the first time in that screening room in college ahead of the debate and that was enough.
+I saw this film for only the second or third time in that screening room in college ahead of the debate and that was enough.
 It's one thing to see it in the safety of an audience experiencing the same thing but to sit at home alone on my couch… I had to skip past it.
 Just knowing it's there is enough motivation for me as a viewer to be ready for Jennifer's revenge.
-Similar to the parents of The Last House on the Left - I want to see these characters punished and I want to enjoy that more than justified violence.
+Similar to the actions of the parents The Last House on the Left - I want to see these characters punished and I want to enjoy that more than justified violence.

 It's here where I want to switch things up a bit and bring in another perspective.
 When I got this new boxset of I Spit On Your Grave from Ronin Flix to review I didn't want to be the only voice covering this portion.
 I asked my friend, Gracie Jarvis, co-host of the excellent and very entertaining Horror Podcast Good Mourning, Nancy to offer her thoughts about Meir Zarchi's little opus: